 That is what they did.
-As they performed the painful amputation, the Rebbe sang the song - feeling no pain.
+As they performed the painful amputation, the Rebbe sang the song (Ezkerah) - feeling no pain!
 The song has thirty-six stanzas, because it was a long surgery.
 He was concentrating so deeply on the song that he was unaware of anything else: thus, he did not feel any pain.
 How did he do it?
 It is all about concentration.
-We are not on the Rebbe's madreigah, level, to be able to shut our minds to excruciating pain.
+We are not on the Rebbe's modreigah, level, to be able to shut our minds to excruciating pain.
 When it hurts - it hurts!
-It has to do with how much we allow what takes place around us to affect us.
+What matters though is how much we allow ourselves to be affected by what takes place around us.
 Some of us retain memories of a sad experience for a lifetime.
-Others have the capability of shutting them out of their mind.
+Others have the capability of shutting such things out of their mind.
 If we do not think about it, the pain will cease.
-Yes, we are capable of controlling what goes into our minds.
+Yes, we are capable of controlling what we think about and what we choose to remember.
 It is not easy, but it can be done.
 Song has the ability to either block or assuage unpleasant thoughts.
 It has that power.

 The Modzitz manner of prayer worship incorporates melody with prayer to produce an ecstasy that is spiritually and physically uplifting.
-Once one had experienced a davening in Modzitz, he was no longer the same person.
+Once an individual experienced a davening in Modzitz, he was no longer the same person.
 He felt the words as he "lived" the prayer.
 Indeed, this is how one should daven.
 Song transports one to a different world, to a different mood.
 One has only to experience a Kabbolas Shabbos at any Chassidic center to understand the full meaning of song and music.

-I conclude with one last story related by Rav Yitzchak Hershkowitz.
-Reb Yehonasan Schwartz is a noted singer at Jewish weddings.
-His grammen are words put to song which touch layers of the psyche that mere words alone cannot touch.
-They reach into the inner recesses of the soul and leave an imprint which impacts far beyond the wedding celebration.
-Reb Yehonasan employs the power of song within the four walls of a hospital room.
-Together with his good friend, Reb Michoel Schnitzler, another well-known singer, they are often seen in the hospital wards uplifting the patient's spirits with their captivating melodies.
+I conclude with one last story related by Rav Yitzchak Hershkowitz: Reb Yehonasan Schwartz is a noted singer at Jewish weddings.
+His grammen put words to song that reach the inner recesses of the soul, having an impact far beyond the wedding celebration.
+Reb Yehonasan also employs the power of song within the four walls of a hospital room.
+He and his good friend, Reb Michoel Schnitzler - another well-known singer -are often seen together in the hospital wards raising the patients' spirits with their captivating melodies.

 One day, the duo arrived at Sloan Kettering, a hospital noted for its treatment of patients suffering from dread diseases.
-They came to visit the patients and, in some way brighten their lives.
-As they were walking through the hall, they were stopped by someone who asked them to go to a certain room where an eighteen-year-old boy from Lakewood was a patient.
+As usual, they came to visit and in some way brighten the patients' lives.
+As they were walking through the hall, someone stopped them and requested that they go to a certain room where an eighteen-year-old boy from Lakewood was a patient.
 He was suffering from a brain tumor, and the doctors had basically told the family that there was nothing more they could do.
-The way they perceived the situation, it was a matter of weeks before the teenager would succumb to the disease.
+According to their assessment, it was a only matter of weeks before the teenager would succumb to the disease.

 The two entered the room to see a young yeshivah student with tubes and drains coming out of him, his face swollen, his eyes filled with fear.
 They began their work.
 They sang niggunim and grammen and were even able to engage the patient, as he himself began to sing with them.
-After a short while, it was time to go.
+After a short while, it was time to leave.
 Clearly, they had elevated the patient's spirits.
-As they were walking out, Reb Yehonasan, not thinking of the ramification of his words, said, "Im yirtze Hashem, we will entertain him at his wedding."
+As they were walking out, Reb Yehonasan, not thinking of the ramification of his words, said, "Im yirtzeh Hashem, we will entertain him at his wedding."
 As soon as the words exited his mouth, he realized the absurdity of his statement.
-The boy was no fool, and he commented, "Yes, im yirtze Hashem, in my next gilgul, reincarnation."
+The boy was no fool, and he commented, "Yes, im yirtzeh Hashem, in my next gilgul, reincarnation."
 Reb Yehonasan felt terrible, but what could he do?
 He had spoken without thinking.